besirovic/alacrity-bookstore/README.md

 yarn install
 ```

-## Run local server

-Before you attempt to run the app make sure to run your local server which is required for app to work properly.

-More details about how to do it are available on next link [https://github.com/alacrity-law/apollo-test-app](https://github.com/alacrity-law/apollo-test-app).

 ## Run it locally

+> Before you attempt to run the app make sure to run your local server which is required for app to work properly.
+> More details about how to do it are available on next link [https://github.com/alacrity-law/apollo-test-app](https://github.com/alacrity-law/apollo-test-app).

 Running app locally is very straight forward thing.
 To do it, open your terminal, navigate to repo and run start command by typing